akka-tracing-tool/akka-tracing-docs/process.md

 **Figure 3.** Diagram of dispatching and executing actors’ code on threads (source: [5])

 Debugging in one actor is relatively easy (because it’s sequential), but what happens when we want to move to another actors that will be receiving that message?
-Well­known in standard debugger button “Next line/Step into” is not really useful in such systems.
+Well-known in standard debugger button “Next line/Step into” is not really useful in such systems.
 One proposal for a convenient tool was suggested by Iulian Dragos: an async debugger [6].
 He pointed out that debugging that kind of applications is like being a detective: you need to go from effects back to causes, attempt a fix, and check whether everything works fine.
 Threads and locks are replaced by higher­level abstractions like futures, actors and parallel collections which use a thread­pool for executing their computations.
 He also suggested that instead of ‘Step into’ we should add ability to ‘step-­with-­message’ ­ this can happen in a different thread or even these two actors can exchanged different messages in the meantime!
 It’s not important for us: we want to move to the next logical step which is
 receiving the message.

 As you can see below, in Figure 4, there is an implementation of that behaviour.
 Currently, it is available as a feature in Scala IDE.